A side portrait of Cecil the lion, who was killed on July 1st 2015.

 A lion levy could help end trophy hunting

-The lion levy is a simple but transformative concept.
-It would ensure that wildlife tourism directly funds lion conservation and benefits the communities that live alongside lions.
+The lion levy is a simple concept that would ensure that wildlife tourism directly funds lion conservation, and benefit the communities that live alongside lions.

-Rather than communities continuing to rely on trophy hunting as a form of income, the lion levy presents an ethical and effective alternative - one that prioritises animal welfare, sustainable tourism, and community wellbeing.
+Rather than relying on trophy hunting for income, the lion levy presents an ethical and effective alternative, prioritising animal welfare, sustainable tourism, and community wellbeing.

 Since Cecil's death, the tide has turned